-The Auditor finds McGrath House to be in compliance with the standard.
+The Auditor finds LightHouse compliant with the standard requirements.
 In determining compliance, the Auditor took into consideration the materials provided in the NIC course.
 The Auditor also used the certificates provided as proof of training.
-The Auditor considered the interviews with the Manager of Reentry Services and the agency's PREA Coordinator, who received the NIC training.
+The Auditor considered the interviews with the Facility Director, Assistant Director, Director of Reentry Operations and the agency's PREA Coordinator, all who received the NIC training.
+The Director of Reentry Operations is a former metropolitan police Detective with over 20 years of law enforcement and an internal resource for the facility leadership on investigative practices.
 Absent any criminal investigations.
 The Auditor relied on agency policy, the NIC training materials, and the staff interviewed knowledge of the agency investigator in determining compliance.
-The investigator understood the importance of preserving evidence, how to communicate with victims of recent trauma, how communication with the Boston police would be maintained, and how to determine a finding.
+The investigator understood the importance of preserving evidence, how to communicate with victims of recent trauma, how communication with the Buffalo police would be maintained, and how to determine a finding.